 Before you improve any part of the changeover process, it’s best to get an audit of the current state.
 By using the standard work to document current best practices, you can create a baseline to measure efficiency gains and make improvements.

-1) BREAKDOWN - Start by breaking down the changeover procedure into its three main components: clean-up, set-up, and start-up.
+- BREAKDOWN: Start by breaking down the changeover procedure into its three main components: clean-up, set-up, and start-up.

-2) RECORD - Observe and document the process.
+- RECORD: Observe and document the process.
 Much like a time observation, be objective and record the work as clearly and concisely as possible.

-PRO TIP: Record a video of the process in addition to the in-person observation.
-Video footage can be helpful down the line when you need clarification on a step or help describing a particular technique.
-This also helps in resisting the temptation to “interview” the operator during the changeover, which interrupts the process and inflates your time analysis.
+Pro tip: Record a video of the process in addition to the in-person observation.
+Video can be helpful down the line when you need clarification on a step or help describing a particular technique.

-4) TRACK CYCLE TIMES - Record the cycle time for each individual procedure, as well as the entire changeover process.
+- TRACK CYCLE TIMES: Record the cycle time for each individual procedure, as well as the entire changeover process.
 This step is crucial to understanding the impact of your improvements.
 Remember, the timing begins at the last good part of the previous run and ends at the first good part of the next run.

-5) IMPROVE, DOCUMENT, REPEAT - Now that your process is documented and standardized, improvements can begin to take place.
+- IMPROVE, DOCUMENT, REPEAT: Now that your process is documented and standardized, improvements can begin to take place.
 Start by considering which steps of the process can be moved to the "external" of changeover process.
 Then, brainstorm which steps can be streamlined and error-proofed (poka-yoke).
 As these improvements are made, make sure to document the process changes and communicate the updates to the workers on the floor.